 It's in the title, right?
 This lovely co-op game absolutely shines in multiplayer, and compared to the fury other co-op titles can provoke when your beloved reveals themselves to be incompetent, Lovers in a Dangerous Spacetime and its starship operation and navigation is a little more relaxed.
 The more players, the better, so this will work well if you're double-dating or have some other variety of 2-4 player situation lined up.
 Oh my!

 Still looking for that special someone?
 Dream Daddy puts you in the shoes of a single-parent father moving to a new area improbably filled with beautifully buff and sexily sensitive dads.
-Head out to concerts and coffee shops with your newfound friends and chat about the trials of raising kids alone, keeping your finger on the pulse of modern culture as a cool dad, and - maybe - find something more.
-It's a wonderfully observed, toughing and hilarious visual novel with fun little mini games that's definitely worth a look this Valentine's Day.
+Head out to concerts and coffee shops with your newfound friends and chat about the trials of raising kids alone, keeping your finger on the pulse of modern culture as a cool dad, and — maybe — find something more.
+It's a wonderfully observed, touching, and hilarious visual novel with fun little minigames that's definitely worth a look this Valentine's Day.

 We all know that the best way to a partner's heart is through their stomach, so Overcooked 2's brand of culinary co-op is the perfect dish to serve up with a loved one.
 Be warned that things can get fraught in the kitchen, but when it comes to co-op experiences on Switch, this (or, indeed, the original Overcooked) is very tasty indeed.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.